Walter Stewart (general)

 Walter Stewart (1756 – June 16, 1796) was an Irish-born American general in the Continental Army during the American Revolutionary War.

 Stewart began his military career as captain of a Pennsylvania infantry company at the beginning of the American Revolutionary War.
 He served as an aide-de-camp to Horatio Gates for a year with the rank of major.
 Given command of the Pennsylvania State Regiment, which later became the 13th Pennsylvania Regiment, Stewart led his troops with distinction at Brandywine and Germantown in 1777.
 He was wounded while leading a detachment at the Battle of Monmouth in the summer of 1778.
 Despite Stewart's ability to cool tensions during the 1780 mutiny of the Connecticut Line, his regiment later became involved in the Pennsylvania Line Mutiny.

 He was married in Philadelphia in 1781 before going south with the army to fight in the decisive siege of Yorktown.
 After the British surrender, Stewart was deeply involved in the Newburgh Conspiracy.
 Following a term as Inspector General, he retired from the army at the beginning of 1783, and became a successful Philadelphia businessman and a general in the state militia.
-He died on June 16, 1796 during an outbreak of yellow fever.
+He died on June 16, 1796, during an outbreak of yellow fever.

 Early life

-Stewart was born into a Scotch-Irish family in Ireland in 1756, probably in Londonderry.
-He settled in Philadelphia, Pennsylvania around 1772 and worked for a relative named Conyngham.
+He was a younger son of David and Isabella Stewart of Letterkenny, County Donegal, and in 1772 was sent to join the trading house of Conyngham and Nesbitt in Philadelphia.
+By 1779 he was a partner in that concern which had been established by his mother’s brother, Redmond Conyngham, thirty years earlier.